 "You-you said… Your place is just a simple house."
 Natalak said, gawking at the façade.

-The woman ignores his words and goes in front of the door.
+The woman ignores his words and goes to the door.
 "I forgot; I haven't fully introduced myself.
 My name is Ashena, Ashena De Shilvia."

-"I-I didn't realize you were a noble person."
-He stammers hinting of mortified voice.
+"I-I didn't realise you were a noble person."
+He stammers, hinting at a mortified voice.

-"Don't worry Natalak I' not a queen, now come inside before the cold gets biting."
+"Don't worry, Natalak, I'm not a queen, now come inside before the cold gets biting."
 Ashena opens the door.

 Too embarrassed, too nervous to enter.
 All he could think of was running away.
 Yet the moment he tries to turn around, Ashena grabs his hand.